-Since 1981 when augmentation began, approximately 209,502 bonytail have been stocked into Lake Havasu, of which 305 have been recaptured during routine monitoring (C. Pacey 2014).
+Since 1981 when augmentation began, approximately 209,502 bonytail have been stocked into Lake Havasu, of which 305 have been recaptured during routine monitoring (Pacey 2014, personal communication).
 Capture events are an indirect result of the Lake Havasu Fishery Improvement Project (FIP), which was initiated in 1993 in part to help re-establish bonytail and razorback sucker populations within the reservoir (Doelker 1994).
 The stocking goal of 30,000 bonytail greater than 250 millimeters (mm) total length (TL) established by FIP was achieved in 2003 (Minckley and Thorson 2007).
 Since 2006 and for the next 42 years, the LCR MSCP will stock 4,000 bonytail per year greater than 300 mm TL into Reach 3 (Reclamation 2004).
 To date, the program has stocked approximately 37,600 bonytail in the reservoir, of which approximately 16,400 were passive integrated transponder (PIT) tagged prior to release.

-Bonytail monitoring in the reservoir is accomplished through combined efforts of the USFWS, U.S. Geological Survey (USGS), Bureau of Reclamation, Bureau of Land Management (BLM), California Department of Wildlife, Arizona Game and Fish Department (AZGFD) and public volunteers.
-Surveys are performed in February and involve trammel netting between the Bill Williams River National Wildlife Refuge (Bill Williams River NWR) and Moabi Regional Park near Needles, California, and extensive boat electroshocking between Needles and Laughlin, Nevada.
-Out of the 305 bonytail encountered during monitoring, 80 were PIT tagged upon release (unpublished data) and only three of these were recaptured more than a year after stocking, suggesting that stocking in the reach has failed to establish a persistent population.
+Bonytail monitoring in the reservoir is accomplished through combined efforts of the USFWS, U.S. Geological Survey (USGS), Reclamation, Bureau of Land Management (BLM), California Department of Wildlife, Arizona Game and Fish Department and public volunteers.
+Surveys are performed in February and involve trammel netting between the Bill Williams River National Wildlife Refuge (Bill Williams River NWR) and Moabi Regional Park near Needles, California, and extensive boat electroshocking between Needles and Laughlin,